jannikmi/jannikmi/README.md

 ### Hi there 👋🏻

-I am Jannik, a machine learning engineer with a strong background in Python, hyperparameter optimisation, scientific computing and computer engineering.
+I am Jannik, a machine learning engineer with a strong background in Python, hyperparameter optimisation and scientific computing.

 I love to design and implement efficient algorithms especially in abstract domains.